 Example how to use the typeAlias method to specify a custom GraphQL type for a column:

-publishedAt = def.dateTimeColumn().typeAlias('CustomDateTime')
+publishedAt = c.dateTimeColumn().typeAlias('CustomDateTime')

 In this example, the publishedAt property is a date-time column that is mapped to the CustomDateTime GraphQL type in the schema.
 This means that the publishedAt column will be of type CustomDateTime in the GraphQL schema, rather than the default DateTime type.